 Data quality

-In addition to simply leaving some or all of the territories out of data collection projects, federal information collection is also less comprehensive and poorer quality.
+In addition to simply leaving out U.S. territories from data collection projects altogether, federal information collection is also less comprehensive and poorer quality even when U.S. territories are included.
 Information about the territories may be outdated, subject to less rigorous processes in collection and analysis, and less thoroughly reported than comparable information from the 50 states and the District of Columbia.

 In some cases, the laws and regulations are more stringent for information collected in the states than in the territories.
 In other cases, the small population size creates challenges in accuracy.
 Some examples found that agencies would use quarterly data for states but wait for annual data from territories to have comparable numbers.
 While Puerto Rico would be a medium-sized state, the other territories have very small populations compared with the states, and that fact affects the way that data from territories is handled.